34th Street station (SEPTA Metro): History

 The PRT announced a project to bury the elevated tracks between 23rd and 46th streets in the 1920s.
 The tunnel from 23rd to 32nd streets was completed by 1933, but construction on the remaining segment was put on hiatus due to the Great Depression and World War II.
 The PRT went bankrupt in 1939 and was reorganized as the PTC, which began building the rest of the tunnel in 1947.

 34th Street is one of three stations on the Market–Frankford Line that is not ADA-accessible, the other two being and stations.
 The addition of elevators in the station was announced in SEPTA's 2021–2032 Capital Program proposal; the station platforms would be rehabilitated and made accessible to passengers with disabilities by 2030 at an estimated cost of $30 million.
-In 2022, SEPTA revised the project's budget to $31 million and estimated design and construction would be complete by 2025.
+In 2022, SEPTA revised the project's budget to $31 million and estimated design would by complete by 2024 and the construction would be completed by fall 2028.
 The project now also includes the renovation of the existing platforms, new signage, lighting, and security cameras, as well as waterproofing improvements.